Vascular Tumors (Hemangioma, Vascular Malformations, etc) Quiz

 ✔︎ Treatment information etc.

-Vascular tumors are benign tumors that arise from blood vessels.
+Vascular tumors are generally benign tumors that arise from blood vessels.
 They are most commonly seen in the skin and tissue underlying the skin.
 Blood vessel malformations are due to developmental defects, usually occurring when the fetus is 8 weeks in the uterus.

-Your doctor may ask these questions to diagnose vascular tumors (hemangioma, vascular malformations, etc.)
+Your doctor may ask these questions to check for this disease:

 Reviewed By:

-Yoshinori Abe, MD (Internal medicine)
+Yoshinori Abe, MD (Internal Medicine)

 Dr. Abe graduated from The University of Tokyo School of Medicine in 2015.
 He completed his residency at the Tokyo Metropolitan Health and Longevity Medical Center.
 He co-founded Ubie, Inc. in May 2017, where he currently serves as CEO & product owner at Ubie.
 Since December 2019, he has been a member of the Special Committee for Activation of Research in Emergency AI of the Japanese Association for Acute Medicine. | | Dr. Abe has been elected in the 2020 Forbes 30 Under 30 Asia Healthcare & Science category.